Ghislaine Maxwell: Conviction and appeals

 On 28 June 2022, Maxwell was sentenced to 20 years in prison; prosecutors were seeking a sentence of at least 30 years.
+In her concluding verdict, the judge said: "The evidence at trial established that Ms Maxwell directly and repeatedly and over the course of many years participated in a horrific scheme to entice, transport and traffic underage girls, some as young as 14, for sexual abuse by and with Jeffrey Epstein.
+I will pause on those words for a moment, 'by and with Epstein.'
+It is important at the outset to emphasize that although Epstein was, of course, central to this criminal scheme, Ms Maxwell is not being punished in place of Epstein or as a proxy for Epstein.
+Like every other participant in a multi-defendant case, Ms Maxwell is being punished for the role that she played in the criminal conduct.
+As to that role, the trial evidence established that Ms. Maxwell was instrumental in the abuse of several underage girls and that she herself participated in some of the abuse."

-She complained of threats coming from jail staff in the days prior to sentencing, but gave no details about the nature of the threats.
+Maxwell had complained of threats coming from prison staff in the days prior to sentencing, but gave no details about the nature of the threats.
 Although she had been placed on suicide watch on 24 June, she told the psychiatric team that she was not suicidal.
 A related request by her lawyers for a sentencing delay was denied.

-She appealed the conviction on 7 July.
-On 25 July 2022, Maxwell was transferred from Metropolitan Detention Center, Brooklyn to a low security federal prison for female inmates at FCI Tallahassee.
-In August 2022, her former lawyers sued Maxwell, alleging that she failed to pay $878,000 in legal fees.
+Maxwell appealed the conviction on 7 July.
+On 25 July 2022, Maxwell was transferred from Metropolitan Detention Center, Brooklyn, to a low-security federal prison for female inmates at Federal Correction Institution, Tallahassee.
+She is scheduled to be released on 17 July 2037.
+In August 2022, her former lawyers sued her, alleging that she failed to pay $878,000 in legal fees.
+On 17 September 2024, three judges at the US Court of Appeals for the Second Circuit upheld Maxwell's five convictions and sentence.
+In April 2025, her lawyer David Oscar Markus asked the Supreme Court to hear an appeal, and on the business day after her prison interview with deputy attorney general Todd Blanche, he made a new filing in the case.
+The petition tested whether an agreement by one federal prosecutor (to wit, Acosta) binds his colleagues across the country.
+However, on 6 October, the Supreme Court declined to hear her appeal.

-Perjury trial
+2022 perjury trial

-Maxwell faces a second criminal trial for perjury on two charges that she lied under oath during a civil suit in 2015 about Epstein's abuse of underage girls.
-Each count carries a maximum sentence of five years in prison.
-Prosecutors have said that perjury charges will be dropped if she is sentenced on schedule.
-Following a petition for a new trial, submitted under seal, prosecutors told the judge on 4 February that Maxwell's arguments for a retrial must be "publicly docketed"; the judge said that the reasons for making the submission under seal must be made public.
+In December 2021, Maxwell faced a second criminal trial for perjury on two charges that she lied under oath during a civil suit in 2015 about Epstein's abuse of underage girls.
+Each count carried a maximum sentence of five years in prison.
+Prosecutors have said that perjury charges would be dropped if she were sentenced on the sex trafficking charges on schedule.
+Following a petition for a new trial, submitted under seal, prosecutors told the judge on 4 February 2022 that Maxwell's arguments for a retrial must be "publicly docketed"; the judge said that the reasons for making the submission under seal must be made public.